praneeth300/mslearn-dp100/instructions/06-work-with-data.md

 In this exercise, the code to work with data is provided in a notebook.

 1. In the **Notebooks** page, browse to the **/users/*your-user-name*/mslearn-dp100** folder where you cloned the notebook repository, and open the **Work with Data** notebook.
-2. Then read the notes in the notebook, running each code cell in turn.
+2. If prompted, authenticate your notebook session with your Azure credentials.
+Then read the notes in the notebook, running each code cell in turn.

 ## Delete Azure resources